-The exterior wall material is to be hardi plank.
-The structure will have 31 medium to large sized windows.
-Windows will be double glazed with Low E-coating and tempered glass.
+The exterior wall material is to be steel siding and stucco.
+The structure will have 28 medium sized windows.
+Windows will be double glazed with Low E-coating and tempered glass where required.
 Frames will be made of aluminum clad.
-Exterior doors are to be fire-rated, and made of solid core composite material that is not less than 1-3/4 inches thick.
-There will be no window wells present on the structure at this time All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
+Exterior doors are to be fire-rated, and made of solid core wood and glass that is not less than 1-3/4 inches thick.
+There will be one (1) window well located at the north of the house.
+All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns uphill faster and will create a great deal of radiant heat.